 Division of Finance

 The WebApps journal entry (JE) application has five distinct types of entries, each established for specific purposes as outlined below.
 This policy provides guidance on when to use or not use each type.
-For help on using the application, contact Division of Finance-Accounting.
+For help with using the application, contact the Division of Finance -Accounting.

 The following procedures assist with ensuring compliance with the above policy:

-Division business & finance officer authorize individuals to access the WebApps JE by request to Division of Finance-Accounting.
+Division business & finance officers authorize individuals to access the WebApps JE by request to the Division of Finance-Accounting.

 There are four types of entries:

 - Use the CE to move posted revenue or non-payroll expenses to the correct chartfield in the current fiscal year.
 For payroll correcting entries see PCE section below.

 - The CE is designed to provide an audit trail to the original entries.
 For most transactions, you can record electronic links in the CE to those transactions for easy reference.
 Use the “Other” reference when there is no electronic link, to reference a line number within a journal, or when there are too many transactions to link to.
 Include a short description in the Other Reference Type, such as March 03 entries or May 31 balances.

 - Do not use a CE to correct a budget checking (BCM) error.
 To correct the original journal, contact the Division of Finance-Accounting.

 - All CE’s should be made within two accounting periods (months) after the end of the accounting period in which the original transaction was posted.